Posted as of December 31, 2020

-These Terms will be governed by the laws of the State of Missouri, except for its conflict of laws principles.
+These Terms will be governed by the laws of the State of Kansas, except for its conflict of laws principles.

-For claims that aren’t subject to arbitration, we each agree to submit to the personal jurisdiction of a state court located in Kansas City, Missouri or in the United States District Court for the Western District of Missouri.
+For claims that aren’t subject to arbitration, we each agree to submit to the personal jurisdiction of a state court located in Johnson County, Kansas or in the United States District Court for the District of Kansas.

 No waiver of any provision of these Terms shall be a further or continuing waiver of that term.
 SpiderOak’s failure to assert any right or provision under these Terms does not constitute a waiver of that right or provision.

-The Terms may be modified from time to time.
-The date of the most recent revisions will always be at https://spideroak.com/policy/terms-of-use, and older versions will be archived at spideroak.com.
+The Terms may be modified from time to time in our sole discretion.
+The date of the most recent revisions will always be at https://spideroak.com/terms-of-service/, and older versions will be archived at spideroak.com.
 If we make changes that we believe will substantially alter your rights, we will post the revisions 7 days before they take effect so you can review them.
 Any such changes will apply only to users that have accepted the Terms.
 You’ll agree to accept any changes or revisions to the Terms by continuing to use SpiderOak’s Services at any time following the effective date of such revision.